Jump to Section:

 - Sequencing Date: User-provided date on which the sample was sequenced.
 This is an optional field.

 - GISAID: Indicates whether or not a sample has been submitted to the GISAID repository by the user.
+This column is only included in the SARS-CoV-2 workspace.
 If the sample has been submitted and accepted by GISAID, you will see an ISL Accession # for the Public ID.
 If the sample was not accepted, you will see "Not accepted" under the GISAID column.
 If the sample is private or has not been submitted to GISAID, it will read "Not found".
 This is an optional field.

 Filter & Search Samples